 - Blood vessels

-I was diagnosed in 2023 with RA though we are certain I was suffering long before this.
-When chronic pain first became obvious for me, I was placed on steroids.
+I was diagnosed in 2013 with RA though we are certain I was suffering long before this.
+When chronic pain first became obvious to me, I was placed on steroids.
 These steroids masked the RA, making my blood lad markers normal.
 When we got my fibromyalgia under control, my knees began to swell.
-SO my rheumatologist checked my blood work again.
+So my rheumatologist checked my blood work again.
 Sure enough, they were high.

 From the list above, I have already been experiencing Chronic Dry Eye and Nerve tissue issues.
 This summer, I began having heart and bone marrow issues even though my blood markers are good.